 This is especially important as Business Email Compromise attacks are on the rise.
 These attacks grew to record levels in 2017, according to the FBI, and can cost victimized organizations an average of $25,000 to $75,000.
 Trend Micro believes that business email compromise attacks will surpass $9 billion in 2018.
 An analysis of 160 billion emails sent to 2,400 companies last year found that 89 percent of those companies were targeted with at least one attack.

 Overall, an automated advanced phishing threat detection platform benefits the channel by bringing a new level of security in an insecure world.
-IRONSCALES automated email phishing response solution analyzes and remediates threats in real-time.
+IRONSCALES automated email phishing response solution provides analysis and remediates threats in real-time.
 It leverages machine learning and puts security at the mailbox level to better enable a system to understand users’ communication habits and identify nefarious emails.

-IRONSCALES offers highly competitive margins, 90 day jump start margins, deal protection with a unique recurring revenue model and a quick payout.
+IRONSCALES offers highly competitive margins, 90-day jump-start margins, deal protection with a unique recurring revenue model, and a quick payout.
 We also offer pre-qualified leads from events, SEO, press, marketing training and no barriers to entry.
-Learn more about our partnership programs..
+Learn more about our partnership programs.